juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 and got banned in the answers.microsoft.com website too.

 But Hardware is Jail Free.
-Nobody is twisting my arm, anymore. i can install what ever OS i want.
+Nobody is twisting my arm, i can install what ever OS i want.